-Pete Carroll says Seahawks ‘are working’ to keep Frank Clark — and other highlights from his Monday press conference
+Seahawks ‘are working’ to keep Frank Clark, and more takeaways from Pete Carroll

 That was the message Monday from Seattle coach Pete Carroll, who said the team is “working’’ to keep Clark, whose four-year $3.7 million rookie contract runs out after this season and can become an unrestricted free agent.

-“Frankie, he’s a Seahawk and we’ve got to figure it out somehow,’’ Carroll said during his regular Monday press conference following Seattle’s rousing 38-31 win over the Kansas City Chiefs the night before in which Clark had four tackles and three quarterback hits, one of his stops on a third-and-one early in the third quarter.
+“Frankie, he’s a Seahawk and we’ve got to figure it out somehow,’’ Carroll said during his regular Monday news conference following Seattle’s rousing 38-31 win over the Kansas City Chiefs the night before in which Clark had four tackles and three quarterback hits, one of his stops on a third-and-one early in the third quarter.
 “We will work at it.
 It’s a big issue.’’

 Indeed, Clark’s price tag has only gone up as he has recorded a career-high 12 sacks this season, most for any Seahawk since 2007.